Borda/pyImSegm/README.md

 ## Superpixel Region Growing with Shape prior

 Region growing is a classical image segmentation method based on hierarchical region aggregation using local similarity rules.
 Our proposed approach differs from standard region growing in three essential aspects.
 First, it works on the level of superpixels instead of pixels, which leads to a substantial speedup.
 Second, our method uses learned statistical shape properties which encourage growing leading to plausible shapes.
 In particular, we use ray features to describe the object boundary.
 Third, our method can segment multiple objects and ensure that the segmentations do not overlap.
-The problem is represented as energy minimization and is solved either greedily, or iteratively using GraphCuts.
+The problem is represented as energy minimisation and is solved either greedily, or iteratively using GraphCuts.

 **Sample ipython notebooks:**
 * [General GraphCut](notebooks/egg_segment_graphcut.ipynb) from given centers and initial structure segmentation.